Single Adult Homelessness Services Dashboard

 Adult Homelessness System: Key System Measures

-Coordinated entry is the first stop and a key element of the adult homeless service system included in the goals for the City of Boulder Homelessness Strategy.
-Coordinated entry is a national best practice and has been implemented countywide with standardized procedures.
+Coordinated Entry is the first stop and a key element of the adult homeless service system included in the goals for the City of Boulder Homelessness Strategy.
+Coordinated Entry is a national best practice and has been implemented countywide with standardized procedures.
 All homeless adults seeking services enter through a limited number of community entry points, where they are assessed with common screening tools and matched with appropriate service and housing paths.
-In Boulder, coordinated entry is located at 2691 30th Street.
+In Boulder, Coordinated Entry is being temporarily provided via telephone at 303-579-4404.
+After construction is completed, Boulder Coordinated Entry will be located at 909 Arapahoe.
 For more information on countywide Coordinated Entry, please visit: https://www.bouldercounty.org/homeless/

 Boulder Shelter for the Homeless is providing housing-focused shelter (HFS) in the new system.
 HFS is year-round, ongoing shelter for moderate- and high-need people that are longer-term local residents unable to resolve their housing crisis without significant support.
-These residents are screened through the coordinated entry system before acceptance into HFS.
+These residents are screened through the Coordinated Entry system before acceptance into HFS.
 HFS participants stay in shelter, with support to develop a housing plan, until permanently housed at other locations.
 HFS replaces the previous lottery system where people with various needs entered on a night-by-night basis without screening, assessment or ongoing programming.
 This change is based on national best practices and policy to effectively address homelessness, stabilize residents with the most need, get them into housing more quickly, and reduce demand on overall emergency systems.
+HFS is provided at 4869 Broadway.

 Navigation services are intended to eliminate or reduce time in local homelessness services for lower-need persons that may be able to resolve their housing crisis with limited short-term assistance.
 Overnight shelter is available for up to 50 adults with navigation plans.
-The navigation concept is based on the national best practice known as diversion.
-Bridge House provides navigation services in the City of Boulder through its Path to Home Navigation (PTHN) program.
-People enter PTHN via coordinated entry referral.
+Boulder Shelter for the Homeless provides navigation services in the City of Boulder through its shelter at 4869 Broadway.
+People enter Navigation Services via Coordinated Entry referral.

 - National Weather Service (NWS) warning or watch for winter weather, winter storm, blizzard, cold/wind chill, extreme cold/wind chill, heavy snow, ice storm; OR